ArnoldDP/OStim-Community-Modlist/README.md

  * Camera

  True directional movement and Smoothcam are used to make third person gameplay feel a bit more modern.
 I included a few smoothcam presets, but theres hundreds that you can download off of Nexus if you dont like either of them (or you can just turn off smoothcam in the MCM).
 First person is handled by Improved Camera.
-It's also configured for clippingless first person OStim scenes.
-True direction movement has a target lock feature that is automatically set to m3 (middle mouse button) but this can be changed in the MCM, along with several other things.
+It comes with an optional configuration for clippingless fpv OStim scenes

  * User Interface